linkml/linkml/docs/faq/tools.md

 IDEs like PyCharm and VSCode have support for schema-aware editing of YAML files.
 These require a JSON-Schema input.

-The LinkML meta model is converted to JSON-Schema here: [https://w3id.org/linkml/meta.schema.json](https://w3id.org/linkml/meta.schema.json) can be incorporated into pycharm for model development syntax validation.
+The LinkML meta model is converted to JSON-Schema here: [https://w3id.org/linkml/meta.schema.json](https://w3id.org/linkml/meta.schema.json) and can be incorporated into pycharm for model syntax validation.
 For more details on pycharm specifically: [PyCharm docs](https://www.jetbrains.com/help/pycharm/json.html#ws_json_schema_add_custom)

 See the section below on "Are there tools for editing my data?" for suggestions (note that your schema *is* data - schemas instantiate the